onetesthub/jetrunner-cli/README.md

 Jetman CLI provides a rich set of options to customize a run.
 You can retrieve a list of options by running it with the **-h || --help** flag.

 > $ jetrunner-cli --configfile "/path/of/configfile.json" --profile "profilename"

+Note: If you get access error while running the command, please run command as sudo.

+> $ sudo jetrunner-cli --configfile "/path/of/configfile.json" --profile "profilename"

 ## Utility ##